-Coin collectors are certainly pleased with the release of the new 2016 Gold 1/10-ounce Mercury Dime Coin, as the coin sold out within an hour of being launched on the April 21, 2016.
+Coin collectors were certainly pleased with the release of the 2016 Gold 1/10-ounce Mercury Dime Coin, as the coin sold out within an hour of being launched on April 21, 2016.

-Since the coin’s release, the numismatic market’s trading networks have seen a lot of action, with some coins selling for as much as $300.
-This means the original buyers, who got the coin for around $205, are seeing solid profits.
-On eBay, “Buy It Now” is going for approximately $260 to $280.
-The 2016-W Winged Liberty Head gold dime coin, which is a graded Specimen 70, is trading at even higher prices, with reports of figures between $300 and $350.
+Initially, just after the coin's release, the numismatic market’s trading networks saw a lot of action, with some coins selling for as much as $300.
+This meant the original buyers directly from the Mint, who got the coin for around $205, saw solid profits.
+Now the price has settled down and on eBay, “Buy It Now” is going for approximately $285 to $335 in the original box from the mint.
+The 2016-W Winged Liberty Head gold dime coin, which is a graded Specimen 70 in PCGS or NGC holders, are selling for around $300 to $350.